simonguld/CellSegmentationTracker/README.md

   </a>
 </div>

-* Trained using the Cellpose model '....' as starting point
+* Trained using the Cellpose model 'CYTO2' as starting point
 * Trained on images of a monolayer of epithelial cells with roughly 6000 cells per image
 * It has been trained so as not not segment cells at the image boundary (to avoid partial segmentations)
-* Images created using light microscopy (187 seconds between frames
+* Images created using light microscopy (187 seconds between frames)
 * Resolution: 10x
 * Image size: 2560x2160 (1664x1404 microns)
 * Default paramters for this model: